Stand up for the victims of enforced disappearance: Time to ratify the Convention

-On 23 December 2010, the International Convention for the Protection of All Persons against Enforced Disappearance entered into force.
+Over a decade ago, on 23 December 2010, the International Convention for the Protection of All Persons against Enforced Disappearance entered into force.
 Today, much has been achieved, but far more remains to be done to eradicate and prevent enforced disappearances around the world.
-To date, only 63 out of the 193 member States of the United Nations have ratified the Convention.
+To date, only 63 out of the 193 Member States of the United Nations have ratified the Convention.

-On the occasion of 10th anniversary of the Convention’s entry into force, in December 2020, the Committee on Enforced Disappearances and its Secretariat reiterated their full commitment to support victims, States, civil society organizations, national human rights institutions and all actors involved in the fight against enforced disappearances, and sent a new call for all States to ratify the Convention and fully recognize the competence of the Committee.
+On the occasion of the 10th anniversary of the Convention’s entry into force, in December 2020, the Committee on Enforced Disappearances and its Secretariat reiterated their full commitment to support victims, States, civil society organizations, National Human Rights Institutions and all actors involved in the fight against enforced disappearances, and sent a new call for all States to ratify the Convention and fully recognize the competence of the Committee.